 If you work for a tech company or startup, you’ve likely been offered employee stock options as an employment incentive.
 If you are accepting employee stock options as part of your compensation package, it’s critical that you understand what they are and how you might exercise or sell them in the future.
-A fiduciary financial advisor with experience in employee stock options can be very helpful in understanding your stock options and investments.
+A fiduciary financial advisor with experience in employee stock options can be very helpful in understanding your stock options.

 What Are Stock Options?

 Stock options are a form of compensation granted by a company to their investors, contractors, and employees.
 The exact amount depends on a variety of factors determined by the company, such as your seniority, skills, and stake.
 Options are like contracts, you are given the option to buy or exercise your negotiated shares of the company’s stock at a pre-set price.
 Depending on your employer, you will have a set amount of time to exercise your options.

 As part of your compensation, you may receive stock options.
 Here’s an example: upon being hired at startup, you sign a contract with details on the terms of the stock options.
 The contract says you will receive, say, 20,000 shares over a four-year vesting period, of the company’s stock along with a grant date, meaning when your options begin to vest.
 You’ll be able to buy those shares once your options vest.
 The options typically vest gradually, over a period of time stipulated in your contract.
 In this case, you will be able to exercise all 20,000 options in four years.
 If your options vest gradually, you can vest some of your options (typically a percentage of the total # of shares).

 Before any of your options vest, however, you’ll have to wait for a “cliff.”
 If your contract includes a one-year cliff, you will need to stay at the company for at least a year to receive your options.